jiaqi-gu/Binary_Editor_For_MPIS_R2000_Module/README.md

-This is a binary editor for R2K object/load modules
+This is a binary editor for R2K load modules

 Command Line: